 Individuals are not the only consumers of automobiles.
 Fleet vehicles are a huge portion and stand to see massive improvements based on IoT.
-The impact to serviceability, knowing what drivers are doing, eliminating/minimizing drivers, and having better real-time logistics modeling all stands to blow current techniques out of the water.
+The impact on serviceability, knowing what drivers are doing, eliminating/minimizing drivers, and having better real-time logistics modeling all stand to blow current techniques out of the water.

-The Wall Street Journal has a great article on vehicle sensors and their impact to the overall supply chain: Internet of Things Reaches Into the Trucking Business.
+The Wall Street Journal has a great article on vehicle sensors and their impact on the overall supply chain: Internet of Things Reaches Into the Trucking Business.